Omni La Costa Resort & Spa: Connection to other controversies

-On May 8, 2007, WXYZ-TV in Detroit, Michigan, reported that now convicted and deposed mayor of Detroit, Kwame Kilpatrick used $8,600 from a fund created for voter education, economic empowerment, and crime prevention, to take his family and a babysitter on a week-long vacation to the La Costa Resort and Spa.
+On May 8, 2007, WXYZ-TV in Detroit, Michigan, reported that now convicted and deposed mayor of Detroit, Kwame Kilpatrick used $8,600 from a fund created for voter education, economic empowerment, and crime prevention to take his family and a babysitter on a week-long vacation to Omni La Costa Resort & Spa.

 Tax and accounting experts found Kilpatrick's use of the fund also violated IRS regulations.